ansys/pyensight/doc/source/calc_functions.rst

     * - comp
       - constant number (0 = velocity vector at edge of boundary layer, 1 = decomposedvelocity vector parallel to wall tangent to surface, 2 = decomposed velocity vector normal to wall)
     * - grad
-      - \-1 flags the computing of the velocity\-magnitude gradient via four\-point interpolation
+      - ``-1 flags the computing of the velocity-magnitude gradient via four-point interpolation``

         vector variable = Grad(velocity magnitude)